jigyasatnwrr/goodluck/README.md

 ## Features

 ### 1. **Shuffle alphabets for Name**
-A name field have to fill with shuffling alphabets, looks easy but not
+A name field have to fill with shuffling alphabets, looks easy but not (actually feel the pain only, when you try to type your whole name)

 ### 2. **Phone Number feild that Increment by 1**
 It's actually a wrist pain

 ### 3. **A chatbox **
-which actually should Helpful Assistant 🤡 but it's a Customer Disservice
+which should a Helpful Assistant 🤡 but it's a Customer Disservice

 ### 4. **Moving ball captcha**
 in which is hard to catch ball to proceed , but here is  catch! the captcha can submit on click the button at middle too